 Technical analysis

-When the Passkey Option Won't Appear in Microsoft Entra Security Info: Diagnostic Script and Prevention Design
+When the Passkey Option Won't Appear in Microsoft Entra Security Info: A Walkthrough That Closes Most Tickets in Two Minutes

 The user opens Security info, taps Add sign-in method, and the passkey option isn't there.
 Or it's there but greyed out.
-Or they tap through it and registration silently fails.
-Or it works for them but not for the colleague sitting next to them on what looks like the same device.
+Or they tap through it and the registration silently fails.
+Or it works for them but not for the colleague at the next desk on what looks like an identical laptop.
+Same symptom on the surface, several genuinely different problems underneath.

-This is one of the highest-volume troubleshooting topics in any Microsoft Entra rollout, and it's actively misleading because the user-facing symptom — "I can't add a passkey" — has at least seven distinct root causes spread across four different control surfaces.
-Treating it as a single problem produces escalations that ping between the help desk, the identity team, and Microsoft Support with nobody making progress.
+This is one of the highest-volume troubleshooting topics in any Microsoft Entra rollout.
+The reason it's frustrating to support isn't that any single cause is exotic.
+It's that the same user-facing complaint maps to at least seven distinct root causes spread across four different control surfaces — and treating them as one problem is the path to escalations that ping between the help desk and the identity team and Microsoft Support without anyone making progress.

-Every passkey-not-appearing incident is exactly one of these:
+Every incident I've worked on this is exactly one of these:

-These map cleanly to four owners.
-Layers 1, 2, and 3 are policy design — the identity team owns the fix.
-Layer 4 is session state — usually self-resolves with a re-sign-in.
-Layers 5, 6, and 7 are endpoint — the user / endpoint engineering owns the fix.
+These map cleanly to four different owners.
+The first three layers are policy design, the identity team owns the fix.
+The fourth is session state, usually self-resolves with a re-sign-in.
+The last three are endpoint, the user or endpoint engineering owns the fix.
 Knowing which layer broke is the same as knowing which queue the ticket belongs in.

-This script walks layers 1, 2, 3, and 4 for a given user and prints a verdict.
-The help desk runs it, reads the output, and either resolves the ticket on the spot or escalates with the right context already gathered.
+This walks layers one through four for a given user and prints a verdict.
+The help desk runs it, reads the output, and either fixes the issue on the spot or escalates with the right context already gathered.

 <#